1- PURPOSE OF THE SILVER LEAGUE

 Exception: If in the umpire’s judgement, the batter/runner is attempting to avoid a collision.
 This is not an appeal play.

 D. Once the batter/runner reaches first base safely, the double base shall be treated as one base.
-The fielder and/or runner may use any portion.
+The runner may use any portion.
 (See Rule 11.E. for more detail.)

 A. Prior to the start of the game both managers and the umpire will discuss ground rules.

 B. Each team is responsible for keeping its own score book.
 Both scorekeepers must agree on the score at the end of every half inning in which the score changes.
 (Appropriate managers will turn in the final scores to their Division rep.)

 C. Managers will exchange line-ups with the opposing managers during the pregame meeting with the umpire.
 Players not available to play at that point will be removed from the line-up.
 Players arriving late can be added to the line-up per Rule 10, Batting B.